 3. Complete training required by state and/or federal law.

-1. Develop and recommend the training and development policy.
+1. Develop and recommend the training and development policy and procedures.

-3. Designate a training administrator who is responsible for employee training and development.
+3. Designate a learning administrator who is responsible for employee training and development.

 4. Develop the university training and development plan and related procedures.

-5. Provide interpretation and consultation to managers and supervisors regarding this policy/procedure and the training and development plan.
+5. Provide interpretation and consultation to managers and supervisors regarding the Washington State and university policy on training and development.

 The expectation of the mandatory training outlined in CWUP 2-30-260 will be met as follows: